keerah/AE-scripted-snippets/README.md

 # Description

-Scripted snippets for Adobe After Effects
+Scripted snippets for Adobe After Effects.
 Each of them has a description in the commented section

 ## LayerMarkIT.jsx

-Creates compostition markers for each layer in current selection
+Creates compostition markers for each layer in current selection.
 You can specify handles (before and after) to the lengths

 ## LayerNullIT.jsx